aapokojo/productprimer/README.md

-# productprimer
+# Product Primer

-Product Primer - Guide for building Great Products
+This is Product Primer - A Starter Guide to Building Great* Products (*great is not always successful)